 The Broadcasting Act 1989 requires every broadcaster to be responsible for maintaining in programmes and their presentation, standards which are consistent with matters such as good taste and decency, law and order, and privacy.

 The Broadcasting Standards Authority (BSA) is responsible for administering the standards regime, determining formal complaints and encouraging broadcasters to develop and observe appropriate Codes of Broadcasting Practice.

 Under section 14 of the New Zealand Bill of Rights Act 1990, there is a right to freedom of expression.
+This is an important right in a democratic society and is particularly important in the lead up to a general election, when political parties and candidates are seeking to influence voters, and audiences are seeking information to enable them to make informed voting decisions.
 When the Authority makes decisions on complaints, it will consider and apply the New Zealand Bill of Rights Act.

 Election programmes are subject to the same broadcasting standards as other programmes.

 Therefore, this Code should be read alongside the other Codes of Broadcasting Practice: Free-to-Air Television, Radio, and Pay Television in the Broadcasting Standards in New Zealand Codebook.
 The Codebook is available free from the Broadcasting Standards Authority and can also be downloaded from www.bsa.govt.nz.
 There is one exception to this: the requirement to present a range of significant viewpoints on controversial issues of public importance (the ‘balance’ standard in those Codes) does not apply to election programmes (see section 73 of the Broadcasting Act).

 In recognition of the special context of general elections, broadcasting standards such as fairness and accuracy will be applied to election programmes in a manner that respects the importance of free political expression and debate.